Three risk patterns hiding in your compliance data

 All three require consistent measurement over time.
 Regional silence only emerges when you normalize by headcount.
 Category drift requires quarterly trend views.
 Speed-trust needs two metric streams watched in parallel.

-That's why the twelve KPIs work as a system.
-Individual metrics have value, but together, they produce intelligence that neither raw case data nor any single metric can generate alone.
+That's why the fifteen KPIs work as a system.
+Individual metrics have value, but together they produce intelligence that neither raw case data nor any single metric can generate on its own.